Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 The directory key is also stored in the directory object of the parent folder.

 ### fk - File Key
-File keys are encrypted, enclosed between `---QABEL BOX BLOCK KEY--` and `---QABEL BOX BLOCK KEY END--`.
-They are stored as headers of blocks.
+File keys are stored in the directory metadata file

 ### Qabel Identities
 Identities have a public key **pub** and a private key **priv**